What Do Customer Service Representative Do?

 The states with the most job growth for Customer Service Representative are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Minnesota, or Massachusetts.
 These states have the worst job growth for this type of profession.

-Customer Service Representative Salary
+How Much Does a Customer Service Representative Make?

 Customer Service Representatives make between $22,140 and $55,310 a year.